TAX ASSISTANCE FOR FOREIGN STUDENTS

 - Form 13614NR Non-resident Intake/Interview Sheet completed to the best of your knowledge.

 The items above may not include all the tax documents you’ll need for your return.
 Please do not come to the VITA site until you have received all your tax forms.
-This includes tax documents from all sources of income you received in 2016 (W-2, 1099-MISC, etc.).
+This includes tax documents from all sources of income you received during the tax year (W-2, 1099-MISC, etc.).
 For example, if you had more than one part-time job or internship, please wait until you receive tax documents from all of them (or follow up with your respective employer) before coming to get your taxes done.

 STEP #3: Go to the tax site!